CybercentreCanada/assemblyline4_docs/docs/developer_manual/services/advanced/result_section.md

     ```

 ### add_tag()
-This function allows the service writter to add a tag to the `ResultSection`
+This function allows the service writer to add a tag to the `ResultSection`

 Parameters: